DerekPascarella/UniversalDreamcastPatcher/README.md

 <img src="https://github.com/DerekPascarella/UniversalDreamcastPatcher/blob/main/screenshots/example_1.png?raw=true">
 </p>

-All patched or new files exist at root of the patch.
-Likewise, all folders containing patched or new files exist at the root of the patch just as they did within the game's original disc structure.
+All modified or new files reside in the root of the patch.
+Likewise, all folders containing modified or new files exist at the root of the patch just as they did within the game's original disc structure.
 Furthmore, a "bootsector" folder is seen in this example, along with its content.

 <p align="center">
 <img src="https://github.com/DerekPascarella/UniversalDreamcastPatcher/blob/main/screenshots/example_2.png?raw=true">